huskycode/foresee/README.md

 ### OS X
 1. Install Homebrew
 2. Install node via homebrew
-3. Install npm via website
+3. Go to the directory where you cloned the repository
 4. npm install
-5. add "/usr/local/share/npm/bin" to $PATH variable in ~/.bash_profile
+5. add "/usr/local/share/npm/bin" to $PATH variable in ~/.bash_profile.
+If the line does not exist, put in this: "export PATH=$PATH:/usr/local/share/npm/bin"
 ### Ubuntu
 1. sudo apt-get install software-properties-common
 2. sudo add-apt-repository ppa:chris-lea/node.js